MicrosoftDocs/windowsserverdocs/EssentialsDocs/migrate/Demote-and-remove-the-Source-Server-from-the-new-Windows-Server-2012-Essentials-network1.md

 7. When prompted, insert Windows Small Business Server 2003 CD#3, and follow the onscreen instructions.

 ###  <a name="BKMK_PhysicallyDisconnect"></a> Disconnect printers that are directly connected to the Source Server
  Before you demote the Source Server, physically disconnect any printers that are directly connected to the Source Server and are shared through the Source Server.
 Ensure that no Active Directory objects remain for the printers that were directly connected to the Source Server.
-The printers can then be directly connected to the Destination Server and shared from --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 Essentials.
+The printers can then be directly connected to the Destination Server and shared from  Windows Server 2012 Essentials.

 ###  <a name="BKMK_DemoteTheSourceServer"></a> Demote the Source Server
  Before you demote the Source Server from the role of the AD DS domain controller to the role of a domain member server, ensure that Group Policy settings are applied to all client computers, as described in the following procedure.